Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling: Experimental Evaluation

 \subsection{Datasets}

 We conduct the evaluation on two different datasets.
 First, we consider the CelebA-HQ dataset, which comprises $30k$ high-quality images of human faces at resolution $256 \times 256$ and it is widely adopted to test generative models and communication systems.
 We use this dataset as the benchmark to conduct comparisons with our method and the baselines since some of them were originally trained in the same dataset.
-However, we aim at scaling up the possibilities of the proposed approach and we test the performance of out method in large-scale datasets and with dataset-free images.
+However, we aim at scaling up the possibilities of the proposed approach and we test the performance of our method in large-scale datasets and with dataset-free images.
 Indeed, we also consider a diffusion model pretrained on ImageNet, which comprises 1 million labeled images collected from flickr, depicting 1000 object categories.
 Among these samples, a large set of the classes in this dataset are animals, plants, or other nature-related objects.
 Moreover, many images contain humans.
 Therefore, it is quite challenging to reconstruct or generate other kinds of objects, such as urban scenes or buildings.
 Following \cite{Dhariwal2021BeatGANs}, the images are reshaped to $128 \times 128$ for training, while on the testing stage, we reshape the images to $256 \times 256$.
 While DeepJSCC approaches fail to train on this dataset due to data complexity, the diffusion model successfully completes the training, allowing us to apply the proposed null-space sampling algorithm on it and to evaluate the performance on the ImageNet test set.
-It is notable to note that our sampling scheme can be applied to any pretrained diffusion model.
+It is notable to note that our sampling scheme can be plugged into any pretrained diffusion model, enabling the usage of any foundational model trained on any dataset, considerably expanding the possibilities and the application.
+This is a considerable advantage over DeepJSCC methods that need to be retrained on specific datasets and for specific tasks.
 In addition, with the model trained on ImageNet, we perform zero-shot image inpainting on dataset-free images, which are images collected directly from our camera and that are not contained in any public datasets.
 To test the generalization ability of the proposed model, we select two extremely challenging images, full of details and containing under-represented classes, that may be urban scenes or buildings.
 The two selected images are reported in the first column of Fig.~\ref{fig:fig1}.